11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 18

 Todra Valley, a mesmerizing oasis in Morocco's High Atlas Mountains, captivates with its towering cliffs and lush palm groves.
-The Todra River meanders through this picturesque gorge, carving out a path for adventurers to explore.
-Renowned for its dramatic scenery and rock climbing opportunities, the valley offers tranquil walks amidst date palms and traditional Berber villages, providing a serene escape in nature's embrace.
+The Todra River meanders through this picturesque gorge, carving a path for adventurers to explore.
+Renowned for its dramatic scenery and rock-climbing opportunities, the valley offers tranquil walks among date palms and traditional Berber villages, providing a serene escape in nature's embrace.

 2 hours Admission ticket included